0xflux/Wyrm/Milestones.md

 Any item with a (L) tag is a contribution which will not be live (or requires further decision making) as this is intended to be developed as a premium or otherwise private feature.
 These will be few and far between.

-### 0.3

-The 0.3 version will introduce the new GUI, which makes sense to do before adding in the new commands I want present before v1.0; there is little point implementing them on a UI which will be deprecated soon after.

-1) [ ] Update revision deps for shared (or remove?)

 ### v0.4

 1) [ ] Add a note to an implant